 THIS DATE IN HISTORY: Aug.
 15

 Neilson, 53, takes the Rangers to the top of the Patrick Division for the first time since 1942.
-Two years later, he coaches New York to a 50-25-5 record and the Presidents' Trophy.
+Two seasons later he coaches New York to a 50-25-5 record and the Presidents' Trophy.
 However, the Rangers can't get past the second round of the Stanley Cup Playoffs in either season, and when they're 19-17-4 at the halfway point of the 1992-93 season, Neilson is replaced by Ron Smith.

 1990: The Ottawa Senators submit their official application for an expansion franchise to the NHL.
-Ottawa and Tampa Bay are awarded franchises by unanimous vote of the Board of Governors on Dec.
+Ottawa and the Tampa Bay Lightning are awarded franchises by unanimous vote of the Board of Governors on Dec.
 6, 1990, and begin play in the 1992-93 season, bringing the League to 24 teams.